oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ./create_new_domain.sh
 ```

-Notice the end of the script, if there are errors then you should check the yaml file, or the archive file
+Notice at the end of the script output , if there are errors which then you should correct checking  the continent of the yaml file, or the archive file.

+The [validate domain tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/validate.md) in this cases can help you with any configuration / customization issue

-in our case the domain has been created without any errors or warnings
+In our case the domain has been created without any errors or warnings

 ```
 ####<Oct 26, 2020 3:17:32 PM> <INFO> <ApplicationDeployer> <__add_applications> <WLSDPLY-09301> <Adding Application simple-app to Domain base_domain>